NadyaRadeva/NadyaRadeva/README.md

-**_Undergraduate student at the Faculty of Mathematics and Informatics, Sofia University St. Kliment Ohridski, :bulgaria:	!_**
+**_Undergraduate student fighting for her life at the Faculty of Mathematics and Informatics, Sofia University St. Kliment Ohridski, :bulgaria:	!_**
  :woman_technologist:

 - :tea:	These days I am working on my university degree.